jonas1ara/73/Problems/Arrays/Two-Sum/README.md

     - A pair of numbers `(nums[0] and nums[1])` whose sum is equal to the `target` has been found
     - The function returns `{0, 1}`, which are the indices of the numbers `2` and `7` in the original array and these two numbers add up to `9`, which is the `target`

+In this case, the algorithm returns {0, 1}, which means that the numbers at positions 0 and 1 of the set nums (which are 2 and 7 respectively) add up to 9, which is the target we were looking for.

 ## Implementations:

 ### C# :